Skip to main content

 are these real confessions from actual users

-No — every confession is entirely fictional and written for placeholder use only.
-None of the content is sourced from real people or any submission database, so you can use it freely in client-facing demos and usability tests without privacy concerns.
+No — every confession is fictional and written for placeholder use only.
+Nothing is sourced from real people or any submission database, so you can use the output freely in client-facing demos and usability tests without privacy concerns.

 what's the difference between mundane funny and dramatic tones

-Mundane confessions are everyday, relatable admissions — skipping the gym, forgetting to reply to a text.
+Mundane confessions are everyday, relatable admissions — an unfinished grocery list, five dollars owed since 2019.
 Funny ones lean absurd or self-deprecating.
-Dramatic confessions carry emotional weight, mimicking the deep personal shares found on real anonymous platforms.
-Match the tone to your app's intended audience before presenting.
+Dramatic confessions carry emotional weight, mimicking the deep personal shares on real anonymous platforms.
+Match the tone to your app's intended audience.

-how many confessions do I need to make a mockup feed look realistic
+how do i make a long mockup feed look realistic